MukurtuCMS/mukurtudocs/docs/source/migration/MigrationCredentials.md

 Select the "advanced" tab.
 ![migration-credentials-05](../embeds/migration-credentials-05.png)

 Record the following information.
-We recommend copying this into a local text document.
+We recommend copying this into a local text document for future reference.
 - Location Files
   - It will probably be something like "/home/[domain]/public_html/[site]"
   - This will be used to fill in the document root information.